piotay/PFB-LOLA-seq/callingpeaksmd.md

         output.write(f'{peak[0]}\t{peak[1]}\t{peak[2]}\n')
 output.close()
 `
-Now we can assign these peaks to nearby genomic features with bedtools assignClosest.
+Now we can pass output to bedtools assignClosest to get nearest genomic features for the peaks.

-#nb
+# nb
 when we calculated depth, we were using bedtools GenomeCov -bg.
 To more accurately look at this distribution on a per base basis for the entire genome:
 `
 newdepth={}